jeeva-2311/React/JS vs React/README.md

 Hi!!!!

-This is just a very sime simple site to show diferences between react and js.
+This is just a very simple site to show diferences between react and js.
 This is like a hello world for me to enter react